noevazz/learning_math_for_AI/units/foundations.md

 Variables also represent unknown values, maybe we know the operations but we do not know the values.

-Mathematicians uses **expressions** to translate phrases into math language, example "3 times a number divided by 2" can be represented as the expression `(3x)/2`.
+Mathematicians uses **expressions** to translate phrases into math language, example "3 times a number divided by 2" can be represented as the expression `(3x)/2`. **In sum, expressions are combinations of numbers and symbols that represents quantities or operations.**

 ### Distributive Property